A Japan Heritage asset: Tambasasayama Dekansho Bushi–Hometown Memories Passed Down in Folk Song

 “A thousand trees in bloom, the shadow of the old castle sways in the moat.”

 Sasayama Castle which is sung about many times in the lyrics, was built by Ieyasu Tokugawa at a key location on the Sanindo Road in 1609 under the Tenka Bushin, a national construction order.
-In 2000 the Oshoin Palace was reconstructed and opened to the public.
-The old site of Sasayama Castle, which is a symbol of Tamba Sasayama, is visited by many citizens and tourists as the venue for the Dekansho Festival and a popular cherry blossom viewing venue.
+In 2000, Sasayama Castle Oshoin Palace was reconstructed and opened to the public.
+The old site of Sasayama Castle, which is a symbol of Tambasasayama, is visited by many citizens and tourists as the venue for the Dekansho Festival and a popular cherry blossom viewing venue.

 Sasayama Castle Town District